 David A Rezvani

 DAVID A. REZVANI, is a Visiting Research Assistant Professor and Lecturer at Dartmouth College.
 His research interests include political integration, Asian politics, and US foreign policy.
 He is the author of Surpassing the Sovereign State: The Wealth, Self-Rule, and Security Advantages of Partially Independent Territories (Oxford University Press, 2014).
-His work has also appeared in the Political Science Quarterly, Journal of Contemporary Asia, Ethnopolitics, and the International Encyclopedia of the Social Sciences.
+His work has also appeared in the Political Science Quarterly, Journal of Contemporary Asia, Ethnopolitics, Territory Politics Governance, and the International Encyclopedia of the Social Sciences.
 He has previously taught at Harvard University, MIT, Oxford University, Trinity College, and Boston University.
 He has held research fellowships at Harvard University’s Kennedy School of Government and has won research grants from Harvard University, Oxford University, Trinity College, the Smith Richardson Foundation, Boston College, and Hong Kong University.
 As a speaker of English, Mandarin Chinese, and Persian, he has conducted fieldwork in Europe, China, and the Middle East.

 Surpassing the Sovereign State: The Wealth, Self-Rule, and Security Advantages of Partially Independent Territories.
 (Oxford University Press, 2014).
 More Info